ShelpAm/learn-deep-learning/docs/notes.md

 # Notes about deep learning

-This is for memorizing some easy-to-forget stuffs in deep learning, helping you quickly re-collect them.
+This is for remembering some easy-to-forget stuffs in deep learning, helping you quickly re-collect them.

 [TOC]